 The definition of Green Infrastructure according to the Ohio EPA is "The use of vegetation, soil, and natural processes to manage water and create healthier urban environments".
-What this means is that by using natural resources to collect rainwater, runoff and other precipitation in order to cycle it back into the ground.
+What this means is using natural resources to collect rainwater, runoff and other precipitation in order to cycle it back into the ground.
 The process not only helps to clean the water, but also to control stormwater runoff.

 Making A Change